enesfkacar/boun01-ilaydacelenk/index.md

 There will be several assignments done for this course.

 ### Assignment 1
--[RMarkdown Homework](https://pjournal.github.io/boun01-ilaydacelenk/RMarkdown_Homework.html): Information about me and some posts
+- [RMarkdown Homework](https://pjournal.github.io/boun01-ilaydacelenk/RMarkdown_Homework.html): Information about me and some posts.

 ### Assignment 2
 -